1.2 Use R as a Fancy Calculator

 1.2.2 Basic calculation

 Now let’s start to use R as a calculator!
-You can use R to do addition, subtraction, multiplication,division, and combine multiple basic operations.
-You can also calculate the square root, absolute value and the sign of a number.
+In the previous section we introduced operations such as addition, subtraction, multiplication, division, as well as the combination of multiple basic operations.
+Additionally, you can also calculate the square root, absolute value and the sign of a number.

 Operation Explanation